-A benchmarking, transparency, and tune-up policy is one of the top actions a city, county, or state can take to support businesses within its border by lowering energy costs in owned and leased space.
-These ordinances help large buildings to benchmark and help share the energy scores with potential investors and tenants.
-In the Southwest, Boulder passed its Building Performance Ordinance in 2015, Denver passed it Energize Denver ordinance in 2016, and several others are considering similar benchmarking and transparency policies.
+A benchmarking, transparency (sometimes referred to as disclosure), and tune-up policy is one of the top actions a city, county, or state can take to support businesses within its border by lowering energy costs in owned and leased space.
+These ordinances require large buildings to benchmark and then share the energy scores with potential investors and tenants.

 Several large cities in the southwest—Denver, Boulder, Fort Collins, Salt Lake City—have joined most of the nation’s other major cities in adopting a benchmarking, transparency, and tune-up policy.
 Several more are in the process, and we expect the number to keep growing.
 (Arizona, on the other hand, went backwards by banning all local mandatory benchmarking policies statewide, due to misinformation about the policies’ applicability and value.)